Skip to main content

 Cryptosporidiosis is commonly a water-borne disease.
 Cryptosporidia are very hardy organisms that survive for long periods of time in the environment including in water, since they have the ability to form a hardy spore (called an oocyst).

-Diarrhea can result in dehydration, especially in young children and pregnant women.
+Diarrhea can result in dehydration, especially in young children and pregnant people.
 Rapid loss of fluids from diarrhea may be especially life threatening to babies, who may require fluid replacement therapy.

 Examples of people with weakened immune systems include: